Cypress Quickstart

 {% step %}

-Use `argosScreenshot` helper to capture stable screenshots in your E2E tests.
+Use the `cy.argosScreenshot` command to capture stable screenshots in your tests:

 {% code title="cypress/e2e/homepage.cy.js" %}